January 2014 Newsletter- Get it while it's hot!

-We are happy to announce that we will be co-hosting with the Cincinnati Section a meeting on Thursday, March 27th at 6:00 pm.
+We co-hosted with the Cincinnati Section a meeting on Thursday, March 27th at 6:00 pm.

 Dr. Donna Nelson, science advisor to Breaking Bad, will be giving a presentation at this meeting entitled "Breaking Bad: My Experiences as Science Advisor" at this meeting

 Pre-registration is required by March 24th, with subsidized prices and additional discounts for students, emeriti, unemployed members, and K-12 teachers.
 For further information and online registration, please visit the Cincinnati section's website at http://www.acscincinnati.org/meetings/meetings.php.